Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "I di’n’t know Nofl had that kinda credit with y’all that you’d come so quickly when he asked," he said conversationally as they crossed the concrete.

-"Nofl is… many things, not all of them desirable or convenient," Tran admitted.
+"Nofl is... many things, not all of them desirable or convenient," Tran admitted.
 "But he is competent, highly intelligent, and rarely incorrect."

 "You take him seriously."